 During the planning and writing of this book, several reviews have been conducted.
 Much appreciated are the input and suggestions from the reviewers:

-- Iyad A. Ajwa, Ashland University, Ohio, USA - Lian Li (李康教授) and his team, HeFei University of Technology, Anhui, China - Alex Melton, Benjamin Logan High School, Ohio, USA - Anonymous reviewers
+- Iyad A. Ajwa, Ashland University

+- Lian Li (李廉), HeFei University of Technology

+- Alex Melton, Benjamin Logan High School

+- Anonymous reviewers

-Paul S. Wang 도 士 강 Kent, Ohio pwang@cs.kent.edu
+Paul S. Wang 王士弘 Kent, Ohio